Bellman filtering and smoothing for state-space models: Main idea: Filtering using Bellman's principle

-The joint log likelihood $\ell(\bm{a}_{1:t},\bm{y}_{1:t})$ is, \textit{a priori}, a random function of the observations $\bm{y}_{1:t}$, even though the data are considered known and fixed \textit{ex post}.
-Next, the mode is defined as the sequence of states that maximise equation~\eqref{loglik}.
+This joint log likelihood is, \textit{a priori}, a random function of the observations $\bm{y}_{1},\ldots,\bm{y}_{t}$, even though the data are considered known and fixed \textit{ex post}.
+For clarity, I formalise the assumption that for some sufficiently large $t$, there exists a unique sequence of states, denoted $\bm{a}_{1|t},\ldots,\bm{a}_{t|t}$, that maximise equation~\eqref{loglik}.